painch-i/fast-wishes/documentation/wish-sheet.md

 secondary subtitle with the primary **Ajouter/Enregistrer** action on the right.
 The body is the only scrollable area and no footer is needed.
 While open, body scrolling is locked and `overscroll-behavior: contain` prevents pull-to-refresh.
+Emoji selection has been removed: wishes now rely on uploaded photos or automatic fallbacks when no media is available.

 All labels, placeholders and helper text are sourced from the `i18n` bundles, allowing the sheet to adapt to any supported locale.

 ## Fields
 1. **Titre** – required.
 Placeholder “Arrosoir inox Haws 1 L” with the help text “Un nom clair aide tes proches à choisir.”
+No emoji picker is surfaced anymore.
+2. **Photos** – grid preview of already saved images with inline remove actions and an Ant Design `Upload` widget configured with `listType="picture-card"`.
+Users can add up to six images per wish;
+   the client blocks non-image MIME types and files over 5 MB with localized error toasts.
+New uploads are deferred until submit where they are pushed to Supabase storage under `wish-images/{wishId}/`.
+The drawer also keeps track of deletions so removed photos are purged from both the join table and storage.
-2. **Prix + Devise** – text input with `inputmode="decimal"` and a
+3. **Prix + Devise** – text input with `inputmode="decimal"` and a
    currency selector pre-filled by `guessUserCurrency()` (profile → country → last wish → browser locale) using `country-to-currency` with USD fallback.
 Editing an existing wish preserves its stored currency.
 The